The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 “Now it came to pass in the fortieth year, in the eleventh month, on the first day of the month, that Moses spoke to the children of Israel according to all that the Lord had given him as commandments to them, after he had killed Sihon king of the Amorites, who dwelt in Heshbon, and Og king of Bashan, who dwelt at Ashtaroth in Edrei.

-Moses passed away on the 7th of Adar (the month following Shevat), and the children of Israel crossed the Jordan on the 10th of Nisan (the month following Adar).
+Moses passed away on the seventh of Adar (Deuteronomy 34:5–7), the month following Shevat, and the children of Israel crossed the Jordan on the tenth of Nisan (Joshua 4:19), the month after Adar.

-This teaching, explanation, and impartation, which began on the first of Shevat, was the culmination of a 40-year journey and preparation for stepping into and taking possession of what had been promised to Abraham.
+The teaching, explanation, and impartation that began on the first of Shevat marked the culmination of a forty-year journey.
+It was a final season of preparation, equipping the people to step into and take possession of what God had promised to Abraham (Genesis 12:7; 15:18).

 For Moses, this moment was paramount.